-gold standard noun
+Definition of gold standard

 1 : a monetary standard under which the basic unit of currency is defined by a stated quantity of gold and which is usually characterized by the coinage and circulation of gold, unrestricted convertibility of other money into gold, and the free export and import of gold for settling of international obligations

 the gold standard for accurate experimental procedures is the double-blind medication trial

-First Known Use of GOLD STANDARD
+First Known Use of gold standard

-Seen & Heard
+Seen and Heard

 What made you want to look up gold standard?
 Please tell us where you read or heard it (including the quote, if possible).